garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 Gwen.
 On the other hand, there are so many things that could go "wrong" with a little one.
-In the hospital, it was immensely reassuring to know all you needed to do was pull on a cord and all of the nurses would be in to help immediately.
+In the hospital, it was immensely reassuring to know all you needed to do was pull a cord and all of the nurses would be in to help immediately.
 At home, it was going to be up to Grace and I to keep a close eye on baby Gwen for any signs of her not doing well.
-Again, this is one of those parenting realities that - I don't think - dawns on you until you're presented with it.
+Again, this is one of those parenting realities that - in my opinion - doesn't quite dawns on you until you're presented with it.

+We got Gwen into her car seat with a minor freak out, to which our nurse taught us the trick of swinging the seat (with her fastened in of course).
+She fell right asleep and stayed asleep for the entire ride home.

+And we all lived happily ever after. ;)

 ===================